YOUSSEFWAEL54/HTB-machines/machines/Pterodactyl/Writeup.md

 The exploit failed initially because `allow_active` was not set to `yes`.
 This requires bypassing the SSH session restriction using **CVE-2025-6018**.

+What "allow_active" Means:

+Polkit (formerly PolicyKit) has three authorization levels for actions:

+    allow_any - Anyone (including remote/unprivileged users) - requires authentication

+    allow_inactive - Local inactive sessions (usually GUI sessions on non-active displays)

+    allow_active - Physical users at the console (highest trust level)

+You've tricked the system into thinking you're a physical user sitting at the computer, which unlocks many privileged operations.

 Following the instructions in the [Bugzilla report](https://bugzilla.suse.com/show_bug.cgi?id=1243226), I changed the status to `yes`, allowing the execution of the previous CVE.